 Young children quickly realize that, by forming a duo or a small group, they can have a strong impact on others.
 They want to choose their type of play and their playmates.
 If their play is consistently attractive to others, they may soon recognize that they are popular, so they will declare that they have formed a "club."

 Kindergarteners' "clubs" might last for a day or two, but group membership is fluid.
 By 3rd and 4th grade, however, group membership is much more fixed and the issue of who's "in" and who's "out" is carefully enforced by the social leaders — the "popular kids."
-By late elementary school, there is a social ladder in every classroom, with the very popular children (15%) on top, the accepted group (45%) next, followed by the average group (20%) and the unclassifiable group (20%).
+By late elementary school, there is a social ladder in every classroom, with the very popular children (15 percent) on top, the accepted group (45 percent) next, followed by the average group (20 percent) and the unclassifiable group (20 percent).

 Support Your Child's Friendships

 There is a certain amount of normal social pain in childhood.
 It is part of learning about the complexity of social relationships.
 You may feel a bit helpless and bewildered when your child's social life becomes more intricate and shifts — when old friends are dropped or when new ones (some of them not to your liking) are added.
 But remember that you gave your child her first lessons about reciprocity in the first 3 years of life, and you still have an important role as her most trusted adult.
 If you focus on listening to your child and being open-minded about her friendship experiences, she will continue to turn to you in times of joy and trouble.